0xcyrus-0/python-discord/README.md

-# python-discord
-send discord webhook by python
+# Python To Discord Webhook
+🌟 Send Discord Webhook By Python
+🔒 Made by : @números#1429